Category Archives: Japanese Royals

 The couple has one daughter:

-In the early years of their marriage, Masako often accompanied her husband on foreign visits, as well as participating in most official functions at the Imperial Palace.
+In the early years of their marriage, Masako often accompanied her husband on foreign visits and participated in most official functions at the Imperial Palace.
 However, by 2003, she was rarely seen in public at all.
-The following year, it was announced that she was suffering from Adjustment Disorder, although many speculate that she is dealing with clinical depression, brought on by the pressures and constraints placed upon her by the strict Imperial Household Agency.
-It would be many years before she would return, albeit just occasionally, to the public eye.
+The following year, it was announced that she was suffering from adjustment disorder.
+However, many speculated that she was dealing with clinical depression, brought on by the pressures and constraints placed upon her by the strict Imperial Household Agency.
+It would be many years before she would return to the public eye.

 The Crown Prince and Crown Princess at the Dutch investiture, 2013.
 Photo: Zimbio